Jilian0717/LO_user/LO_tracer_budget/README.md

-#### These two codes are used to calculate budget terms in heat/TN/DO in Salish Sea
+#### These two codes are used to calculate budget terms in heat/TN/DO in Salish Sea, run on perigee

 - get_DO_bgc_air_sea_1.py: